roozbehghazavi/CoJ_BiB_DS_Linux/README.md

 👉 [Download Call of Juarez: Bound in Blood Dedicated Server](https://www.moddb.com/games/call-of-juarez-bound-in-blood/downloads/pc-dedicated-server)

-After downloading, place the file inside the `Applications` folder (or any preferred directory), then run the installer using Wine:
+After downloading, Unzip it and place the file inside the `Applications` folder (or any preferred directory), then run the installer using Wine:

 ```bash
 DISPLAY=:99 WINEPREFIX=/root/wine-coj2 wine Applications/CoJ_BiB_DedicatedServer_setup.exe